gebodal/annodoc/index.md

 R2 Measurement Arg1:T2 Arg2:T3
 ~~~

-Follows the same basic pattern, but with TeX structs taking up much more space.
+This follows the same basic pattern, but with TeX structs taking up much more space.

 ~~~ ann
 the determination of the equation-of-state parameter of dark energy , w = P / ( \rho c ^ { 2 } )